 Supplementing with 5-10mg per day of boron also can have a positive effect on your testosterone levels.
 Diindolylmethane (DIM) supplementation can improve your body’s estrogen metabolism, which further lowers SHBG.

-If you’re still struggling with low levels of bioavailable androgens, however, you might want to consider taking supplements that help free up bound testosterone (like these).
+If you’re still struggling with low levels of bioavailable androgens, however, you might want to consider taking supplements that help free up bound testosterone.
 Commonly referred to as testosterone boosters, these supplements can make a dramatic difference in the amount of free testosterone available in the body.

 Weight training can increase your total testosterone levels.
 Studies have shown, however, that over-training can actually result in higher levels of SHBG and reduce testosterone bioavailability.